davidgiga1993/AudiAPI/README.md

 Some services require special permissions or certain origin countries of the car to be accessible.

-Note: Not all services are fully implemented.
+Note: Not all services are fully implemented due to missing permissions as mentioned above.

 # Examples
 ## Login